-EQA4041I The setting of LIST BY

-SUBSCRIPT is on.

-EQA4042I The setting of LIST BY

-• SUBSCRIPT is off.

-EQA4043I The setting of LIST BY

-SUBSCRIPT cannot be changed

-while monitoring expressions.

-Remove the monitored

-expressions from Monitor and

-Variables Views in order to

-change the setting of LIST BY

-SUBSCRIPT.

-z/OS Debugger is already monitoring expressions and local variables using the current LIST BY SUBSCRIPT settings.
+EQA4041I The setting of LIST BY SUBSCRIPT is on.
+EQA4042I The setting of LIST BY SUBSCRIPT is off.
+EQA4043I The setting of LIST BY SUBSCRIPT cannot be changed z/OS Debugger is already monitoring expressions and local variables using the current LIST BY SUBSCRIPT settings.
 You cannot change the settings at this point.